-I called on Mr. McKim this morning and he states that Mr. Ferris, who I believe is a Civil Engineer, has called in person at Mr. McKim's office, and he is of the opinion that Mr. Ferris wished to adjust this matter amicably for all concerned.
+I called on Mr. McKim and he states that Mr. Ferris, who I believe is a Civil Engineer, has called in person at Mr. McKim's office and he is of the opinion that Mr. Ferris wished to adjust this matter amicably for all concerned.
 He also thinks that Mr. Newton or Mr. Ferris will write us regarding the matter, in the near future.
 Mr. McKim said he gave Mr. Ferris a copy of the sketch or plans for the dam which he proposes.
-This is of concrete, and in his opinion cannot be laid until the Spring.
+This is of concrete, and im his opinion cannot be laid he proposes. until Spring.

-With the idea in mind that Mr. Newton has been irritated by something that had been said.
-I am of the opinion that it would be well to wait a few days becore approaching him on the subject.
+With the idea in mind that Mr. Newton has been irritated by something that has been said, I am of the opinion that it would be well to walt a few days before approaching him on the subject.
 I am waiting daily some information from Mr. Wickes regarding the matter.

-At the begining of this matter I felt that Mr. Newton might have had a method in his intention, it being reasible that he desired to control the impending of the waters of this Lake from a legal point, and possibly for the purpose of forming a precedent in such a matter.
+At the begining of this matter I felt that Mr. Newton might have had a motive in his action, it being possible that he desired to control the impounding of the waters of this Lake from a legal point, and possibly for the purpose of forming a precedent in such a matter.

-At the last election in this State, an amendment was voted on by the citizens which referred to the flooding of the state lands, and during the last three or four years there has been much agitation as to controlling the waste waters in this state.
-Some favor private ownership, while others prefer State ownership.
+At the last election in this State, an amendment was voted on by the citizens which referred to the flooding of the State lands, and during the last three or four years there has been much agitation as to controlling the waste waters in this state. ship while others prefer State ownership.
+Some favor private owner-

-With this idea in mind, I cannot help but think that there might be some plan under way to bring about some result along some of these lines, especially as Mr. Newton is connected with the Ti Pulp Mills, who I imagine have been studying the water power situation for years.
-Others seem to think that this land was purchased simply for the wood which is on it and it is possible that the water power is so small as to be valueless.
+With these ideas in mind, I cannot help but think that there might be some plan under way to bring about some result along some of these lines, especially as Mr. Newton is connected with the Ti Pulp Mills, whom I imagine have been studying the water power situation for years.
+Others seem to think that this land was purchased simply for the wood which is on it, and it is possible that the water power is so small as to be valueless. small as to be valueless.

-As soon as we ascertain the facts, I believe we should be prepared to buy the property or re-build the dam, or see if we can get legal rights in the matter.
-I believe that if the waters of the Lake were to be left as they are now it would eventually exterminate the pickeral because there would be no spawning grounds.
-If this were so it might be possible that treut would thrive in our Lake.
-However I would prefer the sold level with the pickeral.
+As soon as we ascertain the facts, I believe we should be prepared to buy the property or re-build the dam, or see if we have legal rights in the matter.
+I believe that if the water of the Lake were to be left as it is now it would eventually exterminate the pickeral because there would be no spawning grounds.
+If this were so it might be possible that trout would thrive in our Lake.
+However I would prefer the old level with the pickeral.

 At this writing I do not feel in a position to answer the questions which you ask in your letter of December sixth.
-I think it however, a good scheme to send this letter to all the property owners on the Lake, because it will awaken their interest.
-I have had communications from Mr. Alden, Mr. Pease and Mr. Wickes regarding this matter, but I have not written the others, and presume you are taking up this matter publicly.
+(I think it however, a good scheme to send this letter to all the property owners on the Lake, because it will awaken their interest.)
+I have had communications from Mr. Alden, Mr. Pease and Mr. Wickes regarding this matter, but I have not written the others, and presume you are taking up this matter of publicity.
 I will endeavor to keep you posted on whatever happens.